DaemonAlchemist/unstateless/README.md

 Remove all listeners for all shared values

+#### `useGlobal.clear(index:string), useGlobal.clearAll()`

+Clear specified value from the global state, or clear all values from the global state.
+Note that calling these functions will _not_ update subscribers.
+These functions are currently only used to clear the global state between tests.

 ## Injectors

 Injector functions are not limited to using `unstateless`'s shared state hooks.
 They can contain any kind of React hook, including the standard `useState` and `useEffect` hooks.
 The only requirement for an injector is that it needs to return the props passed to it in its return object.